magentabusiness/magentabusiness.github.io/docs/samples/raspberry/gpio-android-things.md

 Open **GpioControlActivity.java** file located at **app/src/main/java/org/thingsboard/sample/gpiocontrol** folder.

-You will need to modify **THINGSBOARD_HOST** constant to match your ThingsBoard server installation IP address or hostname.
+You will need to modify **THINGSBOARD_HOST** constant to match your IoT Hub server installation IP address or hostname.
-Use "demo.thingsboard.io" if you are using [live demo](https://demo.thingsboard.io/) server.
+Use "iothub.magenta.at" if you are using [live demo](https://iothub.magenta.at/) server.

 The value of **ACCESS_TOKEN** constant corresponds to sample Raspberry Pi device in pre-provisioned [demo data](/docs/samples/demo-account/#tenant-devices).
-If you are using [live demo](https://demo.thingsboard.io/) server - [get the access token](/docs/user-guide/ui/devices/#manage-device-credentials) for pre-provisioned "Raspberry Pi Demo Device".
+If you are using [live demo](https://iothub.magenta.at/) server - [get the access token](/docs/user-guide/ui/devices/#manage-device-credentials) for pre-provisioned "Raspberry Pi Demo Device".

 ### Running the application